pengpeng25/cyber-gov-risk-portfolio/Security Operations/FTP.md

-This video lecture focuses on various file transfer, email, and video services, along with their associated protocols and ports.
+Various file transfer, email, and video services, along with their associated protocols and ports

 File Transfer Protocols
 - **FTP**: The most popular protocol for transferring files, but lacks security, transmitting credentials in plain text.